-Unless the preschool staff member or director holds an associate or higher degree in child develop or early childhood education, the preschool staff member and director shall annually complete inservice training of 15 hours per year until a total of 45 hours has been completed.
+Unless the preschool staff member or director holds an associate or higher degree in child develop or early childhood education, the preschool staff member and director shall annually complete in-service training of 15 hours per year until a total of 45 hours has been completed.
 Preschool staff members who have met the 45 hours in-service requirement shall thereafter complete 10 annual clock hours of in-service training.
-Annual completion refers to the school year, from July 1 to June 30.
+Annual completion refers to the school year, from July first to June thirtieth.
 Preschool staff employed part-time shall complete the in-service requirement based upon the percentage of time or full-time equivalency of their preschool assignment.
 Preschool staff members that are licensed by the Department of Education shall complete 10 annual clock hours, which can be part of the professional development plan.

 Each staff member will be registered through the Ohio Professional Registry for early childhood professionals.
 This Registry is used to document and track professional growth and accomplishments and to register for professional development.
-Programs funded by the Ohio Department of Education will require all administrators, lead teachers and assistant teachers to receive a minimum of twenty clock hours of Ohio Approved specialized training every two years. - SUTQ development or early childhood education, education, home economics, nursing, nutrition, psychology, dental hygiene or social work; or a pre-kindergarten certificate issued by the State Board of Education; or is licensed as a physician or registered nurse.
+Programs funded by the Ohio Department of Education will require all administrators, lead teachers and assistant teachers to receive a minimum of twenty clock hours of Ohio Approved specialized training every two years. - SUTQ